Your Nine Most Important Steps For Heating Assurance This Winter

 1. Test Your Heating System

-Give your heating a trial run beforehand and check to see if you can feel warm air coming from the vents.
+Give your heater a trial run beforehand and check if you can feel warm air from the vents.
 If you’ve turned the thermostat up and warm air is not apparent, call an HVAC professional for a system evaluation or repair.
 Whether warm or cold air…if there is a gas smell, shut it down and call an HVAC professional or the gas company as soon as possible.
 If there is a burning smell, it is probably just the dust and debris in the furnace burning off.

 2. Check Gas or Oil Connections